Program overview

 Program Overview

-Humber’s Building Construction Technician diploma program is a vital part of the Carpentry-Construction group, which includes two other stackable programs: the Carpentry and Renovation Techniques certificate and the Construction Engineering Technology advanced diploma.
+Humber’s Building Construction Technician diploma program is a key part of the Carpentry-Construction group, which includes two other stackable programs: the Carpentry and Renovation Techniques certificate and the Construction Engineering Technology advanced diploma.
 This program is designed to introduce students to the carpentry trade while providing practical experience with trade regulations and best practices.
-Students will gain essential skills in worksite health and safety practices, reviewing building plans, and ensuring compliance with contractual obligations, codes, and ethical practices.
-The curriculum also emphasizes sustainability practices, preparing students for all stages of building, from site layout to the application of finishes.
+Students will gain knowledge in worksite health and safety practices, review building plans, and ensure compliance with contractual obligations, codes, and ethical practices.
+The curriculum also emphasizes sustainability practices, enabling students to produce project sketches and documents, assist in estimations, and safely operate tools, preparing them for all stages of building construction.

 Program Structure